What is the typical commission structure of residential real estate deals in New York City?

 Yes.
 Every buyer who works with Digs receives a full service experience.
 One of the differences between working with Digs and a conventional broker is that Digs will tailor its services during the client’s search phase to cater to the client’s specific needs.
 Digs has clients who are completely independent during the search phase, those who need much more hand-holding from the beginning and dozens more in between those two extremes.
 Regardless of what a client wants during the search phase, every Digs client receives the same top tier professional service from and after the point at which a unit is targeted for bidding (including a pricing analysis, bidding advice, expert negotiation, etc.).
 Click here to view the Services we offer buyers.

 Absolutely!
-Since the price of most of the City’s new construction is not negotiable, working with Digs is often the only way a buyer can obtain a discount on the purchase price.
+We do a ton of new construction deals.
+In a rising market, since the price of most of the City’s new construction will not be negotiable, working with Digs will often be the only way a buyer can obtain a discount on the purchase price.
 Please note, however, that working with a broker on the purchase of a unit in a new development or conversion is different than it is with resales.
 If you are interested in purchasing a unit in new development, it is very important that you do not reach out directly to the listing agent or attend an appointment at the sales gallery without us.
 Even if you advise the agents that you are working with Digs as your broker, unless we reach out on your behalf and attend all appointments with you, you may not be able to take advantage of our services or the rebate.

 Yes, commission rebates are unambiguously legal in New York State.
 In April 2015, Section 442 of New York’s Real Property Law was amended to carve out commission rebates from the provision which otherwise prohibits splitting commissions with an unlicensed broker.
 This amendment codified what was already deemed a legal practice by the Department of State and the Attorney General’s office, which had each previously issued opinions, letters and/or decisions agreeing that a licensed broker could offer rebates to their clients as an incentive for using its services.
 The operative section reads as follows (with the new amended language in underline):